-To enhance your career prospects even further, you will need to think about engaging in some extra-curricular activities while you're at university to broaden your skills and your network of contacts.
-This can include the many societies at the Guild of Students and also the many voluntary opportunities offered with local arts organisations.
-Our employer-endorsed award-winning Personal Skills Award (PSA) recognises your extra-curricular activities, and provides an accredited employability programme designed to improve your career prospects.
+To enhance your career prospects even further, you may want to engage in extra-curricular activities to broaden your skills and your network of contacts.
+Our employer-endorsed, award-winning Personal Skills Award (PSA) recognises your extra-curricular activities, and provides an accredited employability programme.